 PGP sometimes persists

-For the small number of women, PGP persists (7 to 18 percent) and without effective treatment, symptoms can become chronic and can impact function and quality of life for many years.
+For a small number of women, PGP persists (7 to 18%) and without effective treatment, symptoms can become chronic and can impact function and quality of life for many years.
 If a woman experiences chronic back, hip or pubic pain that started around the time of a pregnancy or delivery, she should be screened for PGP by a skilled physiotherapist.
 Sometimes an approach using many different disciplines (multidisciplinary approach), in addition to physiotherapy, is best, especially if symptoms have been present for a long time.
-Chronic or persistent pain affects all facets of life; working with a clinical counsellor or psychologist who has experience helping women with chronic pain can be invaluable!
+Chronic or persistent pain affects all facets of life; working with a clinical counsellor or psychologist who has experience helping women with chronic pain can be invaluable.

 There is always hope for improvement